 Dr Ross Monaghan from AgResearch at Invermay in Otago talks about fertilisers – what they are and why they are used on farms.

 Point of interest: Ross talks about using a nutrient budget for farms.
-The Overseer® Nutrient Budgeting model is a free online tool to assist with nutrient management.
+The Overseer® Nutrient Budgeting model is an online tool to assist with nutrient management.

 DR ROSS MONAGHAN

 Since the arrival of Europeans, fertiliser has been a key part of our agricultural systems.
 Fertilisers are just chemicals really.

 There’s a vast array of fertiliser products that are developed for specific applications.
 So there’s a suite for cropping farms, and a suite for pasture farms for dairy.
 Sometimes they need a mix that’s higher in other fertiliser elements such as potassium.